Interpretable Neural ODEs for Gene Regulatory Network Discovery under Perturbations: Introduction

 \section{Introduction}

 GRNs capture the complex regulatory interactions between genes that dictate cell function, development, and responses to environmental changes.
-High-throughput perturbation assays with single-cell RNA sequencing (scRNA-seq) readouts, such as Perturb-seq \citep{Dixit2016-ix} or open reading frame (ORF) overexpression \citep{Joung2023}, enable precise measurement of gene expression changes across cell types resulting from genetic perturbations.
+High-throughput perturbation assays with single-cell RNA sequencing (scRNA-seq) readouts, such as Perturb-seq \citep{Dixit2016-ix} or open reading frame (ORF) overexpression \citep{Joung2023}, enable measurement of gene expression changes across cell types resulting from genetic perturbations.
 However, inferring GRNs from scRNA-seq experiments remains challenging due to the problem's exponential search space.

-Regression-based approaches train a separate regression for each gene from all other genes, with random forests showing particular promise (e.g., GENIE3).
-While these simple approaches have performed well on some GRN recovery benchmarks \citep{Pratapa2020, Huynh-Thu2010}, they cannot distinguish between direct and mediated causal effects, account for latent confounding, or generalize to unseen interventions.
+Regression-based approaches train a separate regression for each gene from all other genes, with random forests showing promising performance (e.g., GENIE3).
+While these classical approaches have performed well on several GRN recovery benchmarks \citep{Pratapa2020, Huynh-Thu2010}, they primarily capture statistical associations.
+Therefore, they struggle to infer the directionality of regulatory interactions and distinguish direct regulation from mediated effects.
+Moreover, they do not explicitly account for interventional responses.

 In contrast, recent causal graphical models have been developed to leverage the increasing availability of perturbational datasets in single-cell genomics.
-Their explicit encoding of the relationships between causal variables (genes) enables them to generate samples from learned interventional distributions \citep{Tejada-Lapuerta2023}.
-Causal models enable tractable network inference through a continuous, albeit non-convex, optimization program that learns a directed acyclic graph (DAG) corresponding to the underlying GRN \citep{Zheng2018, fang2023low, brouillard2020dcdi, Lopez2022}.
+These datasets enable causal inference by introducing targeted genetic interventions (e.g., gene knockouts or overexpression) and measuring the resulting transcriptional responses, thereby approximating do-interventions rather than relying on observational associations.
+Causal graphical methods explicitly encode the relationships between causal variables (genes) and simulate interventions (e.g., by removing edges).
+This enables them to leverage intervention information as inductive bias and generate samples from learned interventional distributions \citep{Tejada-Lapuerta2023}.
+These methods usually learn a directed acyclic graph (DAG) corresponding to the underlying GRN through a continuous, albeit non-convex, optimization program \citep{Zheng2018, fang2023low, brouillard2020dcdi, Lopez2022}.